janaagaard75/janaagaard75.github.io/_posts/2019-05-02-part-1-javascript-version.md

 published: false
 ---

-We start out with a basic HTTP endpoint written as an Azure Function in JavaScript.
-If you already know about Azure Functions, then skip ahead to the next part, where the code is transformed into TypeScript.
+We start out creating a basic HTTP endpoint written as an Azure Function in JavaScript.
+If you already know about Azure Functions, then skip ahead to [the next part](/blog/2019/05/03/part-2-switch-to-typescript) where the code is transformed into TypeScript.

+## Install Prerequisites

-Azure Functions require a long term support (LTS) version of Node.js.
-The versions with an even major version number are LTS versions, and version 10 is currently the latest LTS version.
-The following commands installs the latest version of Node 10 on macOS using Homebrew.
-Since v10 isn't the latest, you have to link it manually after installing it.
+Azure Functions require a long term support (LTS) version of **Node.js**.
+The versions with an even major version number are LTS versions, and version 10 is currently the latest.
+The following commands installs the latest version of Node 10 on macOS using Homebrew and makes it the default Node.js.
 Remember to re-link if you upgrade Node.js.
-You can use nvm if you need multiple versions of Node.js on your system.

 ```bash
 $ brew install node@10
 $ brew link node@10 --force --overwrite
 ```

-Install Yarn.
+Install **Yarn**.
 Yarn is a better npm.
 I am particularly fund of the really fast installs on a project where the dependencies are up to date, because this allows you include yarn install as part of the build, making sure that you are always using the correct versions.
+We do this in part TODO.

 ```bash
 $ brew install yarn
 ```

-Create a folder and install the command line tools for Azure Functions - that's the func command line tool.
-The Azure Functions Core Tools are also available on Homebrew, but we will be needing the package our continuous delivery pipeline, so including in package.json means the tools will automatically be installed when installing the other Node.js packages.
-If you're a team of developers, including the tools as developer dependencies can also make it easy to keep everybody on the same version.
+Install the command line tools for Azure Functions, **Azure Functions Core Tools**.
+This will add the `func` command to your shell.
+We install the tools use a local Node.js package instead of a global tool because we will be using the `func` command later on in our continuous integration pipeline.
+If you want to have the command available everywhere in your shell, I would recommend installing it with Homebrew, since that makes it easy to maintain the package together with Node.js and Yarn (`brew install azure-functions-core-tools`).
+If you're a team of developers, including the tools as developer dependencies makes it easy to keep everybody on the same version.
+There are no technical issues with having the command installed both locally and globally.

+TODO: Is the `func` command required to be available globally by VSCode?

 ```bash
 $ mkdir azure-functions-typescript